c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Multiplexing NIO echo server

-In the following example, _the multiplexing I/O model_ is implemented in an echo server Java NIO API.
+In the following example, the _multiplexing I/O model_ is implemented in an echo server Java NIO API.

-In this example are used multiple ServerSocketChannel objects.
-They are configured in the non-blocking mode.
-The ServerSocketChannel objects are registered on the same Selector object by the SelectableChannel.register method.
-During that is used the SelectionKey.OP_ACCEPT argument to specify that the event of connection acceptance is interesting.
+During the initialization, multiple _ServerSocketChannel_ objects, that are configured in the non-blocking mode, are registered by the _SelectableChannel.register_ method on the single _Selector_ object.
+During that the _SelectionKey.OP_ACCEPT_ argument is used to specify that the event of connection acceptance is interesting.

-In the main loop, the Selector.select method is called.
-This method blocks until at least one of the registered events occurs.
-Then the Selector.selectedKeys() method returns a Set of the SelectionKey objects for which events have occurred.
-Iterating through the SelectionKey objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which I/O objects (ServerSocketChannel, SocketChannel) have been associated with that event.
+In the main loop, the _Selector.select_ method blocks until at least one of the registered events occurs.
+Then the _Selector.selectedKeys_ method returns a set of the _SelectionKey_ objects for which events have occurred.
+Iterating through the _SelectionKey_ objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which sockets objects (_ServerSocketChannel, SocketChannel_) have been associated with that event.

-When a SelectionKey indicates that the connection acceptance event has happened, it’s made a non-blocking ServerSocketChannel.accept call.
-After that the created SocketChannel is configured in the non-blocking mode and is registered on the same Selector object with the SelectionKey.OP_READ argument to specify that the event of reading is interesting.
+When a _SelectionKey_ indicates that the connection acceptance event has happened, it’s made a non-blocking _ServerSocketChannel.accept_ call.
+After that the created _SocketChannel_ object is configured in the non-blocking mode and is registered on the same _Selector_ object with the _SelectionKey.OP_READ_ argument to specify that now the event of reading is interesting.

-hint not guarantee
+<sub>Indication of a selection key that a channel is ready for some operation category is a hint, but not a guarantee.</sub>

-When a SelectionKey indicates that the read event has happened, it’s made a non-blocking SocketChannel.read call to read data from SocketChannel into a new ByteByffer.
-After that, the SocketChannel is registered on the same Selector object with the SelectionKey.OP_WRITE argument to specify that the event of write is interesting.
-Additionally, the ByteBuffer object is used as an _attachment_.
+When a _SelectionKey_ indicates that the read event has happened, it’s made a non-blocking _SocketChannel.read_ call to read data from the _SocketChannel_ object into a new _ByteByffer_ object.
+After that, the _SocketChannel_ object is registered on the same Selector object with the _SelectionKey.OP_WRITE_ argument to specify that now the event of write is interesting.
+Additionally, the _ByteBuffer_ object is used during the registration as an _attachment_.

-When a SelectionKeys indicates that the write event has happened, it’s made a non-blocking SocketChannel.write call to write data
+When a _SelectionKeys_ indicates that the write event has happened, it’s made a non-blocking _SocketChannel.write_ call to write data

-data to the SocketChannel from the ByteByffer, extracted from the SelectionKey.attachment() method.
+data to the _SocketChannel_ object from the _ByteByffer_ object, extracted from the _SelectionKey.attachment()_ method.

-After every read and write operation the SelectionKey object is removed from Set of the SelectionKey objects to prevent it from further processing.
-But the SelectionKey for connection acceptance is not removed to have the ability to make a next incoming connection to the ServerSocketChannel.
+After every read and write operation the _SelectionKey_ object is removed from the set of the _SelectionKey_ objects to prevent its reuse.
+But the _SelectionKey_ object for connection acceptance is not removed to have the ability to make a next connection acceptance.

 ```